Buhari Optimistic Nigeria will Remain United - THISDAYLIVE

-President Muhammadu Buhari has said that despite the challenges confronting the country, Nigeria will emerge stronger.
+President Muhammadu Buhari has given the assurance that irrespective of the challenges confronting the country, Nigeria will emerge stronger.

+The president and his Guinea Bissau counterpart, Jose Mario Vaz, also had a closed-door meeting at the Presidential Villa, Abuja, yesterday.

-Making the remark Thursday during the unveiling of the Buhari Unity Band (BUB), a brainchild of President Buhari Support Group ahead of the 2019 general elections, Good Governance Ambassadors of Nigeria (GOGAN), the Nigerian leader said the citizenry are resolved to work for a united country.
+Speaking during the unveiling of the Buhari Unity Band (BUB), a brainchild of President Buhari support group, Good Governance Ambassadors of Nigeria (GOGAN), the Nigerian leader said the citizenry had resolved to work for a united country.

-Speaking at the event, where his campaign wrist band was launched, President Buhari expressed concerns about threats in Nigeria as elections draw closer, but he remained optimistic that relying on the will of Nigerians, the country will continue to be united.
+Addressing the audience, after his campaign wrist band was launched, President Buhari expressed concerns about threats to Nigeria as elections draw closer, but remained optimistic that relying on the will of Nigerians, the country would continue to be united.

-He said his administration had been promoting togetherness and cordial relationship among the citizens, stressing that the composition of the group, which drew membership among people of different ethnic backgrounds, is a pointer to the resolve of the people to see that Nigeria succeeds.
+According to him, the incumbent administration has been promoting togetherness and cordial relationship among the citizens, stressing that the composition of the group, which drew membership among people of different ethnic backgrounds, is a pointer to the resolve of the people to see that Nigeria succeeds.

-Noting that no nation can make progress without unity, President Buhari said: “By the grace of God, we shall remain strong and united.”
+He stated that no country can make progress without unity, adding that “By the grace of God, we shall remain strong and united.”

 GOGAN National Coordinator, Felix Idiga, said the purpose of BUB was to shut down the malicious plans of the opposition.